Nek/webpack-lygia-loader/README.md

-// Add tsconfig.json to example in examle folder AI!

 # webpack-lygia-loader

 A webpack loader that enables seamless integration of [Lygia](https://lygia.xyz/) shaders by resolving `#include` directives at build time.
 This eliminates runtime network requests for shader dependencies and improves performance.
 The loader handles both local file includes and remote Lygia library imports with automatic caching.